 I can understand your sentiments, not even ten years ago I would have expressed much the same opposition.

 Slavery began with primal Homo Sapiens whereas wounded and captured survivors often were enslaved by conquering tribesmen.
-Progressing through stages of societal development, we find villages grew to become cities, in time, great nations formed.
-Keeping to scale, history suggests limited tribal conflict morphed into regional conflict, which in turn paved the way for the development of full scale organized war.
+Progressing through stages of societal development, we find villages grew to become cities, and in time, great nations formed.
+Keeping to scale, history suggests limited tribal conflict morphed into a regional conflict, which in turn paved the way for the development of full-scale organized war.
 Conquering heads of state reap the rewards of victory by harvesting nations of people like one would a field of wheat.
 Slavery soon became so ubiquitous the mere appointment of weakness in a human, community or race translated almost instantly into a life of servitude.
-Slaves of yore knew their place in society, resistance was futile, their fate assured.
+Slaves of yore knew their place in society, resistance was futile, and their fate assured.
 The physical reality of chains, beatings and repression was very apparent.
-Knowledge of ones servitude naturally gave rise to aspirations of freedom.
+Knowledge of one's servitude naturally gave rise to aspirations of freedom.

-Moreover it is this prospect of freedom which demanded the slave master maintain vigil over his property.
-Like a cork submersed in water, a constant pressure must be exerted to keep the cork from rising to the surface.
+Moreover, it is this prospect of freedom which demanded the slave master maintain vigil over his property.
+Like a cork submerged in water, a constant pressure must be exerted to keep the cork from rising to the surface.
 This archaic form of slavery meant the master must deflect the continual pressure exerted by the natural drive for freedom.
 History provided great leaders with countless lessons in human husbandry.
 The management of slaves became a study of psychology as much as a manifestation of physical power.

-I can envision a twenty fourth century teenage girl blowing dust from an archived disc as she painstakingly researches slavery.
-Our young lass, recreating history for her grade ten class, speaks to the many components of slavery's final expression.
-She explains, to her mind boggled classmates, how public pressure forced the nineteenth century slave master to transition away from chains of physical bondage.
 History tells us great wars, gilded with amazing acts of heroism, painted the portrait of freedom.
 Surely battlefields laid bare sacrifices aplenty, however, it was the pen, not the sword, which paved the road toward emancipation.
 Freedom, from any form of tyranny, can only be attained when the concept has won favour in the hearts of the average citizen.
 Our student describes humanity closing off the nineteenth century united as one voice faithfully rallying against the master/slave paradigm.
-Physical torture, detainment, enslavement were reflections the thinking human of the New World would no longer deem acceptable.
+Physical torture, detainment, and enslavement were reflections of the thinking humans of the New World would no longer deem acceptable.

 The masses may have rebelled, however, slavery, wielded as a common tool, no different than the plough, could, and in the minds of the elite, should prevail.
-For thousands of years, dividends of slavery gilded the banquet halls of corporate elite, monarchy and church alike.
+For thousands of years, dividends of slavery gilded the banquet halls of the corporate elite, monarchy and church alike.
 By the reckoning of moguls, titans, kings and priests, the chains could be removed, but slavery itself must remain, ad infinitum.
-Slavery just needed a make over; apply some fresh lipstick, and this little pig could smile again.
+Slavery just needed a makeover; apply some fresh lipstick, and this little pig could smile again.
 More palatable terms of engagement were obviously required.
 From this point in history forward, slavery would be forced to transcend the viciousness of physical bondage.

 Solutions, hammered out of the need to resolve inadequacy, often result in a refining of processes.
 Lesser men, dropping their collective heads in defeat, see failure in the challenges they face.
 Titans of industry are bred as predators; challenges, in their world, always disguise opportunity.
 True history, as told by our young student, reveals the elite transitioning from physical enslavement of a small segment of the global populous, into mental, physical and spiritual enslavement of all humanity.
-Appeasing cries of the masses, elite masters removed all chains as promised.
-However, as the twentieth century unfolds, the elite were well on their way to developing new revolutionised forms of slavery.
+Appeasing the cries of the masses, elite masters removed all chains as promised.
+However, as the twentieth century unfolded, the elite were well on their way to developing new revolutionised forms of slavery.
 Representing a few of the new, invisible, tools of entrapment we find mind control, soft kill, taxation and usury debt.
 Slavery had metastasized into a bigger, stronger, more comprehensively predatory rendition of control.
-New battle lines were drawn, terms of engagement were more grievous.
-Spoils of this war provided the elite with total domination of the collective heart, mind and spirit of humanity.
+New battle lines were drawn, and terms of engagement were more grievous.
+The spoils of this war provided the elite with total domination of the collective heart, mind and spirit of humanity.

 How do you feel about what our fictitious student has to say?
 Is it remotely accurate to consider yourself chattel cattle?
 Is your mind presently being controlled?
 Are you enslaved by a fractional reserve banking system which greedily feeds on the spoils of debt interest?